laravel/spark-aurelius-mollie/readme.md

         }
     ]

-You should also add the following dependency to your `composer.json` file's `require` section:
+You should also add the following dependencies to your `composer.json` file's `require` section:

+    "laravel/cashier-mollie": "^1.0",
     "laravel/spark-aurelius": "^0.1.0",

 Next, run the composer update command.
 You may be prompted for a GitHub token in order to install the private Spark